 Scope I (Demolition and Utility Relocation) - Demolition of existing infrastructure and relocation of the existing utilities and sewers at the project site are complete.
-Scope I reached substantial completion on November 19, 2020.
-The project team is addressing close out items and anticipate issuance of Scope I Final Completion next quarter.
-Scope II (New Biosolids Facilities - Remainder of the construction work) - Notice-To-Proceed for the construction of Scope II was issued on July 1, 2020.
-Soil excavation, dewatering, shoring and installation of piles are ongoing, as we proceed with the construction of the foundation work.
+Scope I substantial and final completion were reached on November 19, 2020 and Jun 25, 2021, respectively.
+Scope II (New Biosolids Facilities - Remainder of the construction work) - Soil excavation, dewatering, shoring and installation of piles are on-going, as we proceed with the construction of the foundation work.
+The balance of the Scope II design was completed in early January 2021.